gvangool/node-socks/README.rst

 A simple SOCKS implementation and demo proxy in `node.js <http://nodejs.org>`_.

-It suports both socks5  and socks4.
+It supports  both socks5  and socks4.
 You can run it easily as::

   ./socks5.js